 I can’t be doing this, it doesn’t feel a bit romantic, just c-o-l-d and creepy and like it’ll stay dark forever—

 He regained the rope, dragging her now toward Dead Man’s Slope: notorious as a hill where “Flexible Flyers came to die.”
 And, sometimes, take their riders with them—hurled off on highspeed bumps, pitched against tree trunks or into ravines.
-It was not a place for the fainthearted even at the height of day, much less before sunrise, so no sledding was allowed till noon.
+It was not a place for the fainthearted even at the height of day, much less for interlopers before sunrise, so no sledding was allowed till noon.

 We’re not here for sledding.